 Although we make a lot of our own toys, we also love buying special toys for our boys.
 Christmas is a great time to add a few goodies to their toy basket.
 Oli loves balls, Humphrey love squeakers.
 Christmas morning is full of noisy chaos, bouncing, and squeaking at our place.

 Similarly, although I make lots of our own treats, we also buy special snacks, chews, and treats.
 Specialty dehydrated items like deer ears, rabbit ears, venison twists, hooves, and other goodies are sourced from local suppliers.
 Small business shout out to our friends at Raw and Wild (one of our current favourite online shops) and to Natural NZ Pet food and Treats (Lucy does our local markets).
-Humphrey is also enjoying other yummy goodies from a number of New Zealand dog food and treat manufactures, and we usually buy those from retail pet stores online or in person.
+They are also enjoying other yummy goodies from different dog food and treat manufactures, and we usually buy those from pet stores online or in person.

 Luxury s-paw gift basket, perhaps?
 Dog care products can be good gift ideas for pets and their owners.
 Shampoos, conditioners, paw waxes, spritzes, creams, and other products can be doggone great, especially if you know what types of products the owners like and if the dog has any special issues or allergies.
 Have a friend who frequently takes their pup to a groomer or a doggy day care?
 See if you can get them a gift voucher or pre-pay one of their sessions.